-A DP must be obtained prior to construction of, addition to, or alteration of:
+A Resort DP must be obtained prior to:

-- .1 Resort uses, commercial, or mixed-use buildings or structures: - .2 Intensive residential subdivision (defined as a five or more single family residential subdivision); and, - .3 Multi-family residential buildings within the Resort DPA.
+- .1 A subdivision creating five (5) or more residential parcels - .2 Construction of, addition to, or alteration of: - a.
+Commercial or mixed-use buildings or structures; and, - b.
+Multi-family residential buildings within the Resort DPA.